-Today, we are almost overwhelmed by the plethora of online collaboration tools on the market.
+Today, we'e almost overwhelmed by the plethora of online collaboration tools on the market.
 But while we may be familiar with some of these tools, are we making the most of them to deliver the best learning outcomes from our virtual classrooms?
 Do you know the best practice approaches to virtual classrooms?
-This paper seeks to help you answer those questions.
+Let's help you answer those questions.

 So why run a virtual classroom at all?
-Let’s have a look at some of the benefits.
+Let’s have a look at 7 key benefits.

-Today, geographically dispersed organisations are looking for ways to bring together a disparate workforce, forming global learning communities.
-Virtual classrooms ensure that training can be standardised across locations, rather than relying on the varying skills and knowledge of classroom trainers and experts in a particular location.
+Today, geographically dispersed organizations are looking for ways to bring together a disparate workforce, forming global learning communities.
+Virtual classrooms ensure that training can be standardized across locations, rather than relying on the varying skills and knowledge of classroom trainers and experts in a particular location.

 Additionally, we know that learning with our peers increases learner motivation.
 People are naturally competitive, and equally inspired by the sharing of ideas around them.
 In learning terms, a group of learners is ‘greater than the sum of its parts’.
 Collaboration and discussion allow learners to bounce ideas off each other in a way that a more traditional digital learning course doesn’t allow.

 2. Learning from the expert(s)